psahni/aws_saa_prep/neal_davis_course/11. Database and Analytics/database.md

     Amazon Aurora Multi-Master adds the ability to scale out write performance across multiple Availability Zones and provides configurable read after write consistency.

     Global DB:- Cross Region Availability
     Amazon Aurora global databases span multiple AWS Regions, enabling low latency global reads and providing fast recovery from the rare outage that might affect an entire AWS Region.
 An Aurora global database has a primary DB cluster in one Region, and up to five secondary DB clusters in different Regions.
+(Multi Region:- 1 Primary, 5 Secondary)

     An Aurora global database consists of one primary AWS Region where your data is written, and up to five read-only secondary AWS Regions.
 You issue write operations directly to the primary DB cluster in the primary AWS Region.
 Aurora replicates data to the secondary AWS Regions using dedicated infrastructure, with latency typically under a second.

     Multimaster - Require no downtime
     enables uptime-sensitive applications to achieve continuous write availability through instance failure.
 In the event of instance or Availability Zone failures, Aurora Multi-Master enables the Aurora database to maintain read and write availability with zero application downtime.

 Mysql read replics can be cross region